-- Pilots are ordered through Finnpilot's Pilot Order Service, Pilot online. - The pilot boarding position may deviate from its actual position during the open water season.
-If required, the local VTS Centre provides information about the pilot boarding position and on which side of the vessel the pilot is boarding. - Keep pilot ladders in a sheltered place and on deck as long as possible to avoid icing. - Place pilot ladders (normally) 1.5 m above sea level. - The pilot may arrive by pilot boat or hydrocopter in icy conditions. - Vessels must obey orders of the icebreaker when approaching the pilot boarding position. - A complete stop may be required. - Vessels must follow the pilot's instructions when he is embarking or disembarking the vessel. - Searchlights are required at night-time to ensure safe navigation.
+- Pilots are ordered through Finnpilot's Pilot Order Service, Pilot online. - The pilot boarding position may deviate from its actual position during the open water season - Local VTS cetre sets virtual mark to above mentioned location about the pilot boarding position - If required, the local VTS Centre can provide information on which side of the vessel the pilot is boarding. - Keep pilot ladders in a sheltered place and on deck as long as possible to avoid icing. - Place pilot ladders (normally) 1.5 m above sea level.

+- In icy conditions the pilot may arrive by pilot boat, hydrocopter or directly from the ice, using sledge. - Vessels must obey orders of the icebreaker when approaching the pilot boarding position. - A complete stop may be required. - Vessels must follow the pilot's instructions when he is embarking or disembarking the vessel. - Searchlights are required at night-time to ensure safe navigation.